privacore/vagus/README.md

   * Python 2.7.6, 2.7.12
   * Linux 3.11.10, 4.4.57, 4.4.62

-It will not work on Windows because it needs to discover network interfaces and addresses using the getifdaddrs() system call.
+It will not work on Windows because it needs to discover network interfaces and addresses using the getifaddrs() system call.

 ## Installation